TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-dropped-errors.md

             "id": "application",
             "order": 6,
             "controlType": "dropdown",
-            "displayLabel": "Are you connecting to your database server from application?", "dropdownOptions": [
+            "displayLabel": "Are you connecting to your database server from the application?", "dropdownOptions": [
                 {
                     "value": "Yes",